RobBednark/quiz-me/README.md

 ## #TODO / #Backlog / #Features / #Stories
 (NOTE: deprecate the Trello board and move the backlog items from https://trello.com/b/5WCzHwdo/quizme to here)

+* 7.15.20 PERFORMANCE check if there is an unnecessary redirect; when hitting http://127.0.0.1:8000/question/ there is a ("GET / HTTP/1.1" 302 0) and _get_next_question() logs the same messages twice
+* 7.18.20 NEW Get running on linode
+* 6/24/20 FEATURE: put question and response in a single page, with the answer collapsed
 * 7.24.20 NEW get next question randomly, e.g.,
 https://stackoverflow.com/questions/8674718/best-way-to-select-random-rows-postgresql
 https://stackoverflow.com/questions/962619/how-to-pull-a-random-record-using-djangos-orm